kunalG98/Placement-Prep-Guide/README.md

 <h2>Last Minute Material</h2>

 1. Maintain notes from all above mentioned tutorials and that could be your best last minute materials.
-2. <b> For Operating Systems</b> https://www.geeksforgeeks.org/last-minute-notes-operating-systems/<br>
+2. <b> For Operating Systems: </b> https://www.geeksforgeeks.org/last-minute-notes-operating-systems/<br>
-3. <b> For Database Management Systems</b> https://www.geeksforgeeks.org/last-minute-notes-dbms/ <br>
+3. <b> For Database Management Systems: </b> https://www.geeksforgeeks.org/last-minute-notes-dbms/ <br>
-4. <b> For Networks and Communication </b> https://www.geeksforgeeks.org/last-minute-notes-computer-network/ <br>
+4. <b> For Networks and Communication: </b> https://www.geeksforgeeks.org/last-minute-notes-computer-network/ <br>
-5. For SQL Queries </b> https://artoftesting.com/interviewSection/sql-queries-for-interview.html </br>
+5. <b> For SQL Queries: </b> https://artoftesting.com/interviewSection/sql-queries-for-interview.html </br>

 <h2>Tips</h2>

 1. Start by picking up one programming language which you would like to code in, preferable (C++, Java for Data Structues) and could be (Python, C++, Java for Problem Solving). <br>
-2. GeeksforGeeks is a great place for topic wise concepts/problems. <br>
+2. Gain minimum of 5 Stars in Problem Solving tab in Hackerrank.
+It will make your command strong over how to implement logics and on a particular language as well. <br>
-3. Do practice . <br>
+3. Do practice MCQs on all the topics if you go with DSA Track on G4G. <br>

 <h3>ALL THE BEST!!!</h3>